ComboBox

 }

-Set IsEditable to true to allow you to type text directly into the combo box.
+Set IsEditable to true to allow text to be typed in the combo box.
 As you type, the control searches the items for a match and updates SelectedItem accordingly.
 The Text property holds the current text value.

 <ComboBox IsEditable="True"